Compulsory conferences are confidential meetings where parties discuss ways to resolve their dispute with the help of a member or mediator.

 What to do if you miss your compulsory conference

-If one of the parties does not attend the compulsory conference, the member may make an order against them without them being present.
+If one of the parties does not attend the compulsory conference, we may make an order against them without them being present.

 - make an order against the absent party